Last Light

 How it works

-Built on agentic-pi — it runs on any model the pi coding agent supports — Claude, GPT, Gemini, Llama, and more (default anthropic/claude-sonnet-4-6).
-Each workflow phase runs in its own sandbox — gondolin micro-VM by default, Docker on opt-in.
-Authenticates as its own GitHub App — every action is clearly from the bot, not you.
+Built on agentic-pi, it runs on any model the pi coding agent supports: Claude, GPT, Gemini, Llama, and more (default anthropic/claude-sonnet-4-6).
+Each workflow phase runs in its own sandbox, and five backends sit behind one interface: a gondolin micro-VM by default, or Docker, smolvm, Kubernetes, or none.
+Authenticates as its own GitHub App, so every action is clearly from the bot, not you.

 1